List of Tracy Beaker Returns characters: Gus Carmichael

 Gus Carmichael is played by Noah Marullo, and was a resident of Elm Tree House during "Tracy Beaker Returns" and the first series of "The Dumping Ground".
-Gus has Asperger's Syndrome, a form of autism, which makes him eager to keep tidy, and so he is a stickler for detail and he always carries notebooks and writes in them every day.
+Gus has Asperger syndrome, a form of autism, which makes him eager to keep tidy, and so he is a stickler for detail and he always carries notebooks and writes in them every day.
 Gus is tall for his age with black curly hair.
 He is always seen wearing a blue shirt and beige trousers, and enjoys playing the piano, but is socially awkward due to the Asperger's; he despises too much noise, and hates disorder, feeling that everything must be timetabled.
 During "The Dumping Ground"'s first series, he was fostered by a lesbian couple.

 In series 1:1, he is introduced as an autistic kid who likes to timetable, keep neat and write events in his notebook.

 In Series 1:7, Liam discovers, Gus's notebook is full of peoples secrets, it includes things such as Frank and Liam's burger diving scam that they did which was witnessed by Gus, Mike's top 10 excuses for his "silent but deadlies" and spilling coffee on Gina's computer and blamed it on the kids, Gina's monthly biscuit consumption, her dress size and her husband calling her "Snugglebum".

 In Series 2:4, Gus tries to find out two refugees stories, when they come to the DG.

 In Series 3:2, he and Tracy try to find out who started a fire at Elm Tree House, when Dennis Stockle from Burnywood takes over the DG.
 Gus also falls down to Lily's room from the attic in this episode.

 In The Dumping Ground Series 1:1, he drops a bomb, during the time when Mike is on holiday and Gina is in hospital.
 He does this because he was fed up of everything not being to schedule when the YP are home alone.
 Eventually, he gets henna poured on him and doesn't realise that he was covered in henna until the end.

 In Series 1:4, he teaches Tyler about Morse Code and both of them try to communicate with each other with Morse Code which they eventually do when Tyler and Carmen were trapped with Jody in her house.

 In Series 1:5, he goes through turmoil as there's so many options, when Mike offers him the chance to get fostered.
 He eventually does get fostered.